The roughness exponent and its model-free estimation

-Our analysis of the Hurst roughness exponent is based on the Faber--Schauder wavelet expansion of continuous functions.
-Recall that the \textit{Faber-Schauder functions} are defined as
+Our analysis of the roughness exponent is based on the Faber--Schauder wavelet expansion of continuous functions.
+Recall that the \textit{Faber--Schauder functions} are defined as

-for $t \in \bR$, $n \in \bN$ and $k \in \bZ$.
-It is well known that the restriction of the Faber-Schauder functions to $[0,1]$ form a Schauder basis for $C[0,1]$.
+for $t \in \bR$, $m \in \bN$ and $k \in \bZ$.
+It is well known that the restriction of the Faber--Schauder functions to $[0,1]$ form a Schauder basis for $C[0,1]$.
 More precisely, every function $x \in C[0,1]$ can be uniquely represented by the following uniformly convergent series,